anngroong/podcasts/content/episode/525-eldar-mamedov-iran-war-azerbaijan-israel-nakhichevan-south-azerbaijan-turkey.md

 #GroongPodcast #EldarMamedov #IranWar #Azerbaijan #SouthCaucasus"""
 +++

+# Summary
-In this episode of *Conversations on Groong*, we speak with Eldar Mamedov about the widening regional dimensions of the Iran war, with a focus on Azerbaijan’s role, the risk of a northern front, and the strategic interests of Israel, Turkey, and the United States.
+We speak with Eldar Mamedov about the widening regional dimensions of the Iran war, with a focus on Azerbaijan’s role, the risk of a northern front, and the strategic interests of Israel, Turkey, and the United States.
 We examine whether there are any realistic offramps to end the war, how tensions between Iran and Azerbaijan have evolved after the Nakhijevan flareup, what Azerbaijan’s ties with Israel may mean in practice, and how recent constitutional changes in Nakhijevan may reflect deeper geopolitical shifts.

-### Main Topics Addressed
+# Main Topics Addressed

 - The search for realistic offramps in the Iran war, and the conditions under which the main parties might consider negotiations.
 - Azerbaijan’s officially neutral posture toward Iran, and the recurring moments when tensions break into the open.